onfido/onfido-openapi-spec/README.md

             generated/artifacts/openapi-documentation/openapi.json
     ```

-6. Before commiting your changes, run the script `./shell/run-prettier.sh`
+6. Before committing your changes, run the script `./shell/run-prettier.sh`
 7. Commit your changes (`git commit -am 'Add some feature'`)
 8. Push to the branch (`git push origin my-new-feature`)
 9. Create a new Pull Request